Radiologic Technology (DMI)

 Medical Terminology for Radiography

 Provides an introduction to the origins of medical terminology.
 Introduces a word-building system and discusses medical abbreviations and symbols.
 Introduces an orientation to understanding radiographic orders and diagnostic report interpretation and related terminology.
-Lecture: 1 credit hour (15 contact hours).
+Lecture: 1 credits (15 contact hours).

 Pre-requisite: Admission to the radiography program.